 Previously, foreigners could purchase land only in the name of a legal entity and were not allowed to own a property.
 The lifting of the ban now gives European citizens the right to own property as individuals.

-In 2015, the average number of days on the market before a residential property is sold stood at 63 days, sharply down from 104 days in 2014, 97 days in 2013, and 121 days in 2012, according to Bulgarian Properties.
-The significant decline in the time it takes to sell a residential property implies an increased investor confidence since homebuyers are now making their purchase decisions much faster.
+The average number of days on the market before a residential property is sold stood at 63 days in 2015, sharply down from 104 days in 2014, 97 days in 2013, and 121 days in 2012, according to Bulgarian Properties.

-The Hladilnika and Krastova vada districts, particularly along the Cherni Vrah Boulevard and around the Paradise Center shopping mall, are also popular locations among the homebuyers.
-These locations are popular because of their amenities, trade centers, improved infrastructure, proximity to Vitosha Mountain and the future opening of metro stations.
+The Hladilnika and Krastova vada districts, particularly along the Cherni Vrah Boulevard and around the Paradise Center shopping mall, are also popularbecause of their amenities, trade centres, improved infrastructure, proximity to Vitosha Mountain and the future opening of metro stations.

-Other preferred districts also include Studentski grad and Vitosha because of the availability of newly-built homes at affordable prices.
+Other districts in demand include Studentski grad and Vitosha because of the availability of newly-built homes at affordable prices.
 The average price of dwellings in these locations was €730 per sq. m.
-The different parts of Mladost district are also popular among homebuyers.
+Mladost districtis also popular.

 Interest rates in Bulgaria continue to decline.
-The average mortgage interest rate for BGN-denominate loans fell to a record low of 5.29% in January 2016, from 6.18% in January 2015, and 6.97% in the January 2014, according to the Bulgarian National Bank.
+The average mortgage interest rate for BGN-denominate loans fell to a record low of 4.56% in November 2016, from 6.34% in November 2014, according to the Bulgarian National Bank.

 Doctor’s Garden, Ivan Vazov, Iztok and Lozenets are among the most sought after addresses in the centre.
 Embassies, museums and universities are located here.
 These areas also have many parks and green spaces, making them popular with expats.